Tuesday, December 17, 2013

 Those posts are useful if you want to see each step to setup the environment.
 However, I frequently spin up fresh Rackspace Private Cloud environments, and it is much more convenient to have all the steps within the Vagrantfile so you can run

 vagrant up, go make a sandwich, and come back to a multi-node Rackspace Private Cloud environment.
 Below are a handful of Vagrantfiles to do just this.
 This post will be continually updated with additional and up-to-date Vagrantfiles.

-Before going on, I recommend your workstation to have at least 2 physical CPUs and 8GB of RAM.
+Before moving on, I recommend your workstation to have at least 2 physical CPUs and 8GB of RAM.
 If your workstation does not meet these recommended specifications, you can lower the amount of vCPUs and RAM assigned to each virtual machine in the Vagrantfile with the added risk of running into problems due to low resources.

 Download and install the latest version of Vagrant for your operating system.

 Jump to either the Vagrant with VirtualBox or Vagrant with VMware Fusion section depending on what you want to use.

 Using Vagrant with VirtualBox is free compared to using VMware Fusion which cost about $140.00 total.